AusDTO/dta-website/_posts/2018-02-01-new-strategy-for-cloud.md

 ## What is cloud?

-The word ‘cloud’ is used a lot when talking about technology these days.
+The word ‘cloud’ is used a lot when talking about technology.
 But what exactly is it and why do we want government to use it?

 According to the [National Institute of Standards and Technology](https://www.nist.gov/programs-projects/nist-cloud-computing-program-nccp) *"cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction."*

-We look at cloud as how you get the technology platforms you need to run a digital service in a modern and flexible way.
+The DTA looks at cloud as how you get the technology platforms you need to run a digital service in a modern and flexible way.
 Depending on what service you use, cloud can take care of your data centre, racks, servers, network cabling, operating systems, and sometimes the platforms, databases and software too.

 In government we generally buy and run our own hardware and software, owning the technology and taking responsibility for its maintenance.
 Even when we ask a business to manage this on our behalf, we still end up owning or paying for the technology.
-In the cloud, we can buy what we want, when we need it, rather than owning it ourselves.
+With cloud services, we can buy what we want, when we need it, rather than owning it ourselves.
 This means we pay for a service only when we are using it.

 ## Why does government need a cloud strategy?